 “ULIO THE ADJUTANT GENERAL.”

-– Within days of receiving the first message, his wife received the following letter:
+Within days of receiving the second message, his father received the following letter.

-“The Provost Marshal General directs me to inform you that you may communicate with your son, postage free, by following the inclosed instructions:
+“The Provost Marshal General directs me to inform you that you may communicate with your son, postage free, by following the enclosed instructions:

 “It is suggested that you address him as follows:

 Interned in the Philippine Islands

 “Packages cannot be sent to the Orient at this time.
 When transportation facilities are available a package permit will be issued you.